-CCTV is a deterrent and a means of capturing evidence of criminal activity e.g. intruders outside and inside your property.
+CCTV is a deterrent and a means of capturing evidence of criminal activity e.g. intruders outside and inside your home.

 The sophistication of your camera system including security of image storage, retrieval and remote monitoring and even Police response, depends on your precise needs.

-Your NSI approved installer can explain the choices available to meet your exact requirements and quote accordingly.
+Your NSI approved installer can explain the choices available to meet your exact requirements on your property and quote accordingly.